wanelo/image-server/README.md

 ## Pending

 ### Required
 - Optimize image generation.
 Make files smaller.
 Want to replicate all current configurations.
-- Limit the number of simultaneous manta uploads.
-Channels can be used instead of go routines.
 - graphite events (https://github.com/marpaia/graphite-golang)
   - completed
   - completed with errors